 Smaller Holding Tanks

-However, there are people who use campgrounds and RV parks exclusively, and they know they’ll always be connected to shore power, water, and sewer.
+But some people prefer to use campgrounds and RV parks exclusively, so they know they’ll always be connected to shore power, water, and sewer.
 The size of their holding tanks matters very little to these travelers.

 More Likely to Have a Wet Bath